-Bus Service is provided throughout Plainsboro by NJ Transit No. 600, which runs from Plainsboro to Trenton; Tiger Transit, a free service funded by Princeton University and open to the general public; the Forrestal/PPPL Line operates between stops at the University and the Forrestal Campus, Princeton Plasma Physics Lab (PPPL), and Millstone (Lakeview Terrace) apartments, and Coach USA (Academy or Suburban Transit) operates services to NYC - Port Authority and Wall Street, and stops in Plainsboro for the Port Authority (Midtown NYC) service include Fox Run Apartments, Princeton Meadows, Deer Creek Drive,
+Bus Service is provided throughout Plainsboro by NJ Transit No. 600, which runs from Plainsboro to Trenton; Tiger Transit, a free service funded by Princeton University and open to the general public; the Forrestal/PPPL Line operates between stops at the University and the Forrestal Campus, Princeton Plasma Physics Lab (PPPL), and Millstone (Lakeview Terrace) apartments.
+Wall Street service is offered at the NJ Turnpike Exit 8A park and ride lot.